NBizzell/time-lapse-crystals/Lesson-4/README.md

 ## Learning objectives

-- Create a timelapse video from the photographs taken during the experiment.
+- Create a time-lapse video from the photographs taken during the experiment.
 - Watch the video to study how crystals are formed.

 ## Learning outcomes